thewoolleyman/boxbuilder/README.markdown

 The contents of the 'boxbuilder\_config' variable should be Bash commands to export and override boxbuilder config variables from their default values or values which will be loaded from ~/.boxbuilderrc on the box build built.
-It will be directly evaluated by the 'boxbuilder\_remote\_bootstrap' script; and also passed on to the 'boxbuilder\_bootstrap' script when it is invoked via SSH on the remote box which is being built.
+It will be evaluated by the 'boxbuilder\_remote\_bootstrap' script; AND also passed on to the 'boxbuilder\_bootstrap' script when it is invoked via SSH on the remote box which is being built.

     boxbuilder_config="export override_variable1=value; export override_variable2=value"